eianlei/pydplan/doc/modcalc2.md

 modCalc2.py is an auxiliary tool for interactive MOD (Maximum Operating Depth) calculation.

 # modCalc2 installation
-The tool requires two Python files to run:
+The tool requires just one Python file to run:

 file | purpose
 ------------ | -------------
 modCalc2.py | everything contained here

-You get these if you clone or pull the entire pydplan.
+You get it if you clone or pull the entire pydplan.
 You need Python 3 and PyQt5.

 # modCalc2 usage